alexandresanlim/dotnet-slack-exception-log-send/README.md

 ![alt text](https://i.imgur.com/Pc0MXIj.png)

 ## How to start it?
-We have a [great wiki article](https://github.com/alexandresanlim/DotNet.Slack.ExceptionSend/wiki) explaining exactly that or follow steps:
+We have a [great wiki article](https://github.com/alexandresanlim/DotNet.Slack.ExceptionSend/wiki) explaining exactly that or follow the steps:

 [1 - Prepare your Slack channel to receive exceptions](https://github.com/alexandresanlim/DotNet.Slack.ExceptionSend/wiki/1---Prepare-your-slack-channel-to-receive-exceptions)